neelriyer/neelriyer.github.io/_posts/2020-07-19-Detectron2-Web-App.md

 Detectron2 offers state of the art instance segmentation models.
 It's very [quick to train](https://detectron2.readthedocs.io/notes/benchmarks.html) and offers very good results.

-Model training is is fairly straightforward.
+Model training is fairly straightforward.
 There are many [tutorials](https://github.com/facebookresearch/detectron2/blob/master/GETTING_STARTED.md) to help you there.
 Deploying the model to a web app is a different story.
 In this post we'll create a web app for detectron2's instance segmentation.

 # Backend